 Launching a new website

-Planning a new web project involves a complex set of decisions.
+Planning a new web site involves a complex set of decisions.
 There are usually a lot of issues when a new website goes live.
 New websites impact revenue, customers and reputation and not always positively.
 So its critical the project is managed correctly, because if not, the time and cost to correct the errors is often greater than the original project.

 We have been managing web builds since 1997....no... we are not cavemen.